 Researchers have found 6,764 buildings in Valeriana and nearby areas.
 The number of communities in Valeriana is similar to that of other well-known Maya cities.

-The city was around 16.6 square kilometers and had two main areas with big buildings about 2 kilometers (1.2 miles) apart.
+The city was around 16.6 square kilometers (6.4 sq mi) and had two main areas with big buildings about 2 kilometers (1.2 mi) apart.

 Two plazas also featured temple pyramids.
 The Maya used these places for worship, kept treasures like jade masks, and buried their dead there.